• Home

 In my house, the water exits the pressure tank, goes through a filter, then the softener, and either to the hot water tank or directly to the cold water taps.

-A backup generator is often a good idea, since a well needs electricity to pump the water.
+A backup generator is often a good idea when you live in the country, since a well needs electricity to pump the water.
 Without one, if you don’t have electricity, then you don’t have any water in the house.

 Well Water Quality